MOHAPY24/BrainfuckPlusPlus/README.md

 python3 interpreter.py your_file.bfpp
 ```

-Make sure your file ends with a , (end-of-file marker), or the interpreter will yeet an error.
+Make sure your file ends with a `,` (end-of-file marker) and starts with a `&` (start-of-file marker) or the interpreter will yeet an error.

 ---